chefconf-crc/crc-training/labs/lab_4.md

+## Lab 4
-# Translate our MongoDB cookbook from recipes into resources
+## Translate our MongoDB cookbook from recipes into resources
 Allotted Time: 30 minutes total

 In this activity your team will be updating your teamname-mongodb community cookbook to use custom resources.